RUSEGroup12/SE/8_Database/README4.txt

 and 1 time value.
 [Current, Preferred, Outside, Time-to-temperature].
 Each time a new data tuple is recorded in the users home, the data is sent to the file and the algorithm calculates new parameters.

+Otherwise the server has a python dictionary that saves the data